-Students who submit their applications for Fall should hear back from Reed College by April 1.
+Students who apply for Fall should hear back from Reed College by April 1.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.